rcorbish/docker-openblas-jre9/README.md

-# docker-spark
+# docker-openblas-jre9
-A Dockerfile to start a spark environment
+A Dockerfile based on java:9-jre with a compiled openblas library (saves hours of wasted recompilation)

 # Build the image